-There are tons of supplements in the market which claim to burn fat and ramp up your metabolism.
-The biggest problem with most of them is that they are not backed by studies, and simply don’t work.
-Green coffee bean extract is one such stupid supplement.
+There are tons of supplements in the market, which claim to burn fat and ramp up your metabolism.
+The biggest problem with most of them, is that they are not backed by studies, and either don’t work, or the reason behind why they work is something different.

-Studies have shown that green coffee beans are a rich source of a compound known as Chlorogenic Acid, which has powerful antioxidant and anti-inflammatory properties that are highly absorbed and metabolized in humans.
+Green coffee beans are a rich source of a compound known as Chlorogenic Acid, which have powerful antioxidant and anti-inflammatory properties is highly absorbed and metabolized in humans.
 But here we are talking about weight loss effects, not health benefits of green coffee.

 When you start roasting the green beans, initially there is a grassy flavour in the coffee which indicates the presence of chlorogenic acid.
 As the roasting process progresses the sugars in the coffee beans are caramelized and the chlorogenic acid starts getting converted into quinides.

-The main controversy started from the study published in the journal Gastroenterology Research and Practice in 2011.
-According to the study, diets rich in polyphenols may help to prevent various kinds of diseases associated with oxidative stress, including coronary heart disease and some forms of cancer.
-GCE has been reported to have antioxidant activity, demonstrated by its ability to scavenge free radicals and to increase the antioxidant capacity.
+The main controversy started from the 2011 meta-analysis study.
+Acc. to the study, diets rich in polyphenols may help to prevent various kinds of diseases associated with oxidative stress, including coronary heart disease and some forms of cancer.
+GCE has been reported to have antioxidant activity, demonstrated by its ability to scavenge free radicals, and to increase the antioxidant capacity.

 The evidence from analysis seems to indicate that the intake of GCE can promote weight loss.
 However, several issues exist here.
 Firstly, the size of the effect is very small, and the clinical relevance of this effect is uncertain.
 More rigorous trials with longer duration are needed to assess the efficacy and safety of GCE as a weight loss supplement.
 Participants in the studies were instructed to restrict their diet and increase their exercise in addition to taking the supplement, which most sellers never tell you.

-Dr. Oz has been talking and promoting different weight loss products in his famous show for quite along.
+Dr. Oz has been talking and promoting different weight loss products in his famous show for quite a long.
 Being a prestigious personality who has a recognized medical background, he claims to promote only the reliable and effective product at his show.
-However, his claim that green coffee bean extract is some kind of “magic weight loss cure” has put him into trouble.
-Needless to say, Dr. Oz has millions of followers, who blindly believe his recommendations.
-In such type of scenario, social or communal liability increases.
+However, his claim that green coffee beans are some kind of “magic weight loss cure” has put him into trouble.
+Needless to say Dr. Oz has millions of followers, who blindly believe his recommendations.
+In such type of scenario, the social or communal liability increases.

-According to the Jan 26, 2015 report by the FTC (Federal Trade Commission) in US, “Lindsey Duncan and his companies made millions by falsely claiming that green coffee bean supplements especially green coffee bean extract cause significant and rapid weight loss,” said Jessica Rich, Director of the FTC’s Bureau of Consumer Protection.
+Acc. to the 2015 report by the FTC (Federal Trade Commission) in US, “Lindsey Duncan and his companies made millions by falsely claiming that green coffee bean supplements cause significant and rapid weight loss,” said Jessica Rich, Director of the FTC’s Bureau of Consumer Protection.
 “This case shows that the Federal Trade Commission will continue to fight deceptive marketers’ attempts to prey on consumers trying to improve their health.”

-According to the FTC’s complaint, in 2010, Austin, Texas-based AFS paid researchers in India to conduct a clinical trial on overweight adults to test whether Green Coffee Antioxidant (GCA), a dietary supplement containing green coffee bean extract, reduced body weight, and body fat.
+According to the FTC’s complaint, in 2010, Austin, Texas-based AFS paid researchers in India to conduct a clinical trial on overweight adults to test whether Green Coffee Antioxidant (GCA), a dietary supplement containing green coffee extract, reduced body weight and body fat.

 The FTC charged that the study’s lead investigator for repeatedly altering the weights and other key measurements of the subjects, changing the length of the trial, and misstating which subjects were taking the placebo or GCA during the trial.
 When the lead investigator was unable to get the study published, the FTC says that AFS hired researchers Joe Vinson and Bryan Burnham at the University of Scranton to rewrite it.
 Despite receiving conflicting data, Vinson, Burnham, and AFS never verified the authenticity of the information used in the study, according to the complaint.